PubInv/PIRDS-pubinv-respiration-data-standard/README.md

 tools, a data interchange format is required.

 There exists standards for waveform data, such those of [Physionet](https://physionet.org/content/bidmc/1.0.0/).
-We know of know format specific enough to respiratory data that meets our needs; but our time to research has been limited.
+We know of no format specific enough to respiratory data that meets our needs; but our time to research has been limited.

 # Three Expressions of the Standard